ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     // If no policy is set, it will fall back to require mobile BankID for OtherDevice flow options.BankIdCertificatePolicies = [ BankIdCertificatePolicy.BankIdOnFile, BankIdCertificatePolicy.BankIdOnSmartCard ];

-    // Set the acceptable risk level for the transaction.
-If the risk is higher than the specified level,
-    // the transaction will be blocked.
-The risk indication requires that the endUserIp is correct.
-    // An incorrect IP-address will result in legitimate transactions being blocked. options.BankIdAllowedRiskLevel = BankIdAllowedRiskLevel.Low;

     // If this is set to true a risk indicator will be included in the collect response when the order completes.
     // If a risk indicator is required for the order to complete, for example, if a risk requirement is applied,
     // the returnRisk property is ignored, and a risk indicator is always included; otherwise a default value of